 Given the widely circulated nature of footage and photographs depicting the Vietnam War and its horrors, it’s difficult to imagine young men in Vietnam War-era America walking the streets in anything that bore resemblance to the military attire that their friends, unlucky enough to have been drafted, were being killed in.
 To do so would have been tempting fate.
-Yet just as much as camouflage – part of the constant stream of imagery from the war – became associated with a bloody, meaningless, and seemingly never-ending conflict, so too did it become identified with the anti-war movement.
+Yet just as much as camouflage—part of the constant stream of imagery from the war—became associated with a bloody, meaningless, and seemingly never-ending conflict, so too did it become identified with the anti-war movement.
 Veterans returning home from Vietnam traumatised, injured, disabled, or any combination of the three, found few opportunities as they tried to reintegrate into civilian society.
-In the US they were welcomed by a government unwilling to heed their testimony of the hopelessness of war in general, and the unwinnable nature of the Vietnam War in particular.
+In the US they were welcomed by a government unwilling to heed their testimony of the hopelessness of war in general and the unwinnable nature of the Vietnam War in particular.

-On April 15 1967, some twenty such veterans participated in the anti-war march on New York under the banner “Vietnam Veterans Against the War.”
+On April 15, 1967, some twenty such veterans participated in the anti-war march on New York under the banner “Vietnam Veterans Against the War.”
 Not long after, VVAW was a registered organisation in the state of New York.
 It later went on to become one of the most powerful groups in the anti-war movement.
-In the hundreds of marches and protests against the war, veterans gathered in their thousands, much of the time in their fatigues: US army-issue khakis and woodland camo, or the Vietnamese army-issue tiger stripe camo acquired while on the Asian continent.
+In the hundreds of marches and protests against the war, veterans gathered in their thousands, much of the time in their fatigues: US army-issue khakis and woodland camo, or the South Vietnamese army-issue tiger stripe camo acquired while on the Asian continent.

 Embarking on a trip to Chicago from Brisbane earlier this year I thought little of the winter get-up I had assembled.
 Living in the sub-tropics, it was more a question of trying to choose clothing I wouldn’t freeze in than a considered aesthetic.
-While I considered the outfit unlikely to solicit any reaction in Australia, walking through LAX and O’hare I noticed that I was receiving some strange looks.
+While I thought the outfit unlikely to solicit any reaction in Australia, walking through LAX and O’hare I noticed that I was receiving some strange looks.

 Any unusual attention I attracted, if actual, may have been due to a number of factors.
 Yet I immediately attributed it to my outfit, which I soon realised had the unmistakable appearance of military garb.
-On my top half I wore a large military-style coat: grey-green with a hood so big it would cover your face if pulled all the way forward, and large text resembling a military ID number screen-printed on the back.
+On my top half, I wore a large military-style coat: grey-green with a hood so big it would cover your face if pulled all the way forward and large text resembling a military ID number screen-printed on the back.
 Under my coat was a heavyweight khaki t-shirt with a single chest pocket.
-On my bottom half I wore grey wool straight-fit pants, slightly cropped at the ankle, just enough to expose my footwear: sand coloured sneakers modelled after the boots worn by US marines.
+On my bottom half, I wore grey wool straight-fit pants, slightly cropped at the ankle, just enough to expose my footwear: sand coloured sneakers modelled after the boots worn by US marines.
 Waiting in the airport lines I was struck by the possibility that movement to a more militarised country, when combined with my Arab ethnicity and the embattled setting of the 21st-century airport, could so drastically alter the interpretation of my clothing.

 Though I wasn’t wearing any at the time, camouflage is undoubtedly the most visible and identifiable military inheritance in fashion.
 Few other prints have had such an enduring influence on clothing while maintaining their association with the domain from which they were borrowed.
 Adopted as it has been by the armed forces of every nation-state in the world, camouflage’s origins are both historical and immediately apparent.
-While it may be ironic, given its stated military purpose, that camouflage has become near-universally intelligible, this irony is shown to be self-serving when we observe that it is the assertion of universal intelligibility that obscures the countless, yet never arbitrary, meanings of camouflage on the body.
+While it may be ironic, given its stated military purpose, that camouflage has become near-universally intelligible, this irony is shown to be self-serving when we observe that it is this very assertion of universal intelligibility that obscures the countless, yet never arbitrary, meanings of camouflage on the body.

 All views expressed in this article are the author’s own and do not necessarily reflect those of Double Double.